jconde/scrappy/README.md

 Node.js Web Scrapper

-Scrappy is an html/jquery oriented web scrapper that uses user constructed models to define a scrapping strategy.
+Scrappy is a cheerio based web scrapper that uses user-constructed models to define a scrapping strategy.

 It features:
 * Anonymous proxy feeding